 Is the tea in a pot with ‘all the trimmings’?
 Fresh milk?
 Clotted cream?
 A generous dollop of jam?
 And yes, it’s probably a West Country thing, but there are definitely two divergent schools of thought about whether or not to have butter on it.
 So to guide you to the best, Matt and Cat offer their quick guide to the essential Isle of Wight cream tea destinations this summer.
 There are links to the full reviews, and of course you can add your own favourites below!

 One of Matt and Cat’s particular favourites is the Smuggler’s Haven, Bonchurch.
-This location looks unpromising, set as it is in a shady spot next to the main road, but its south face receives plenty of afternoon sun.
-From the terrace is one of the finest views over the English Channel (see bottom picture).
+This location looks unpromising from the outside, set as it is in a shady spot next to the main road, but its south face receives plenty of afternoon sun and from the terrace is one of the finest views over the English Channel.
 Down the slope is the extraordinary and wildly undulating landscape of The Landslip.
 The café is in the traditional style, and its little tables, lino floor and old-fashioned tea urn are all very smart and clean.
 It even sells a few souvenirs, and, like much of Ventnor, is pleasantly reminiscent of a bygone age of tourism.